Mesothelioma Attorney Lawsuit in Illinois

 • $3.5 Million was awarded to the family of a former electrician who died from mesothelioma shortly before his trial began in Cook County, IL.

-• $3 million was awarded in 1995 in Cook County, IL to a 50-year-old steelworker and contractor for several companies and in the process of working with them encountered insulation materials containing asbestos.
+• $3 million was awarded in 1995 in Cook County, IL, to a 50-year-old steelworker and contractor for several companies, who, in the process of working with them, encountered insulation materials containing asbestos.

 • $3 Million was awarded to an Illinois millwright worker diagnosed with malignant mesothelioma.